Will the Rockets cover the spread vs. the Nuggets? Promo Codes, Betting Trends, Records ATS

 Additional Rockets Insights & Trends

-- The Rockets' 110.0 points per game are only 1.2 more points than the 108.8 the Nuggets give up to opponents.
+- The Rockets score an average of 110 points per game, just 1.1 more points than the 108.9 the Nuggets allow.

-- Houston is 5-1 against the spread and 4-2 overall when it scores more than 108.8 points.
+- Houston has put together a 5-2 ATS record and a 4-3 overall record in games it scores more than 108.9 points.

 Bet on this or any NBA matchup at BetMGM